BenBenyamin/benbenyamin.github.io/_posts/Whack-A-Mole/2024-12-12-Whack-A-Mole.md

 ### WHAM!

 Now that everything is set up, the hammer is actuated.
-The process is then repeated.
+The process is then repeated for whichever mole was lit up.

 <br><br>